msierraltav/fake-course-manager/readme.md

 ## Run App in production using docker compose

+Using Docker Compose, we can spin up 3 containers: one for the .NET API, another for the PostgreSQL database, and yet another for the Next.js application.
+This way, we can easily set up a production environment to view and test our app

 - require docker desktop

 To run the app using docker compose simply run :